Ask Slashdot: How Do I Explain Copyright To My Kids? - Slashdot

 Probably got sick of kids playing angry birds in class and passing around nudes of classmates.

-A few things (Score:4, Interesting)
+A few things (Score:5, Interesting)

 First, count your blessings that you have a son who respects rules, even perhaps in this case when he really doesn't have to.